pgorman/dangerjaunt/dangerjaunt.md

 25   | 5,800 | 23,200
 26   | 6,100 | 24,400

-To vary the difficulty of encounters in the rooms of a large dungeon area, roll a point budget multiplier for each room with a monster.
+Add variety to the encounter difficulties in a large dungeon area by rolling a point budget multiplier for each room with a monster.

 d8   | Point Multiplier
 -----|----------------